JasonGerend/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/Remove-WorkgroupClusterNode.md

 ```

 ### -AuthenticationMethod

 Specifies the authentication method for the workgroup cluster node.
+Acceptable values are `Certificates` or `NoCertificates`.

 ```yaml
 Type: WorkgroupClusterAuthenticationMethod